Vikaspogu/blog/content/blog/tekton-intro/index.md

 ### Create pipeline

-This pipeline builds image from the source, starts a new rollout
+This pipeline builds an image from the source and starts a new rollout.

 Create a new project